breatheco-de/exercise-starwars-data-modeling/README.md

 # StarWars blog database

-Inside he `src/models.py` file you will find a couple of classes describing an example database.
+Inside the `src/models.py` file you will find a couple of classes describing an example database.

 Here is a 4min video explaining what UML is: [https://www.youtube.com/watch?v=UI6lqHOVHic](https://www.youtube.com/watch?v=UI6lqHOVHic)